 a.k.a Vertical Drop Coaster, Dive Machine, Euro-Fighter, Infinity Coaster, El Loco

-When this type of ride was first introduced with Oblivion and G5, everyone thought it would never be anything more than a gimmick.
+When this type of ride was first introduced with Oblivion at Alton Towers in the UK and Diving Machine G5 at Janfusun Fancyworld in China a couple of years later, everyone thought it would never be anything more than a gimmick.
 However, in 2005, Bolliger & Mabillard (B&M) proved that the Dive Coaster, seven years on from its first appearance as a one trick pony, could take on anything today.
-With a circuit comprising of one 90 degree drop and one near vertical drop, an inversion, and a water splash, SheiKra at Busch Gardens Tampa proved the true potential of this ride type.
+With a circuit comprising of one 90° drop and one near vertical drop, an inversion, and a water splash, SheiKra at Busch Gardens Tampa proved the true potential of this ride type.

 B&M DIVE COASTER

-The evolution of the vertical drop rollercoaster could only really go one way… more than vertical!
-These Gerstlauer coasters treat riders to a 90 degree vertical lift hill followed by a beyond vertical (95°-121°) first drop – the ride experience is rounded out by extreme transitions, highly banked curves, helixes, and inversions, the usual format of which is a single vertical loop followed by one or more barrel rolls.
+The evolution of the vertical drop roller coaster could only really go one way – more than vertical!
+Starting in 2003 with Vild-Svinet at BonBon-Land in Denmark, these Gerstlauer coasters treat riders to a 90° vertical lift hill followed by a beyond vertical (95°-121°) first drop – the ride experience is rounded out by extreme transitions, highly banked curves, helices, and inversions, the usual format of which is a single vertical loop followed by one or more barrel rolls.
 The coaster is designed to be small, compact, cheap, and transportable, although almost all current installations are of the permanent type.

 GERSTLAUER INFINITY COASTER